sirbuli/forkify/README.md

 # **Forkify**

 Forkify is a cooking app that allows you to search, view and save recipes.
 You can discover new dishes, see their illustrations, as well as see full ingredients and step-by-step instructions on how to prepare selected recipes.
-It works on web browsers and is fully responsive, which means you can use it on both desktop and mobile devices.
+It works on web browsers, you can try this app on the computer and tablets.

 ![Forkify Screenshot](/src/img/forkify-website.png)